Our Winter Sale is Now LIVE!

 However, at-home testing can’t offer the reliability and precision of an immunoglobulin G (IgG) blood test performed by a medical professional.
 An IgG blood test works by detecting any signs of herpes antibodies produced by your body in response to the herpes infection.

-If you do test positive for asymptomatic herpes, consider using prescription antiviral medication such as acyclovir, famciclovir, or valacyclovir.
+If you do test positive for asymptomatic herpes, consider using prescription antiviral medications.
 These medications block the herpes virus from multiplying, which significantly reduces the frequency of outbreaks and asymptomatic shedding.
 In fact, research suggests that antiviral therapy reduces shedding rates in women by an average of 80%!

 It’s also helpful to supplement antiviral treatment with the use of a device like the Luminance RED Genital Treatment Device or Luminance RED Lip Treatment Device.
 The Luminance RED is FDA-registered to deliver concentrated wavelengths of medically optimized light directly onto herpes sores or areas where sores often develop.
 This type of high-powered light treatment is proven to alleviate pain, manage outbreaks, and even prevent future outbreaks from occurring